-September 28 – National Strawberry Cream Pie Day
+September 28th is National Strawberry Cream Pie Day!

 Five Food Finds about Strawberries

 - The garden strawberry, Fragaria × ananassa, is a hybrid species that is cultivated worldwide for its fruit, the (common) strawberry.

 - The fruit (which is not a botanical berry, but an aggregate accessory fruit) is widely appreciated for its characteristic aroma, bright red color, juicy texture, and sweetness.

 - It is consumed in large quantities, either fresh or in prepared foods such as preserves, fruit juice, pies, ice creams, and milkshakes.

 - Artificial strawberry aroma is also widely used in many industrialized food products.

 - The garden strawberry was first bred in Brittany, France, in the 1750s via a cross of Fragaria virginiana from eastern North America and Fragaria chiloensis, which was brought from Chile by Amédée-François Frézier in 1714.

 1895 Louis Pasteur died.
 A French scientist, who showed that microorganisms were responsible for disease, food spoilage and fermentation.
 He developed the process for killing these organisms by heat, called Pasteurization.